jblindsay/whitebox-tools/README.md

 - ***D8Pointer***: Calculates a D8 flow pointer raster from an input DEM.
 - ***DInfFlowAccumulation***: Calculates a D-infinity flow accumulation raster from an input DEM.
 - ***FD8FlowAccumulation***: Calculates a FD8 flow accumulation raster from an input DEM.
+- ***NumInflowingNeighbours***: Computes the number of inflowing neighbours to each cell in an input DEM based on the D8 algorithm.

 **LiDAR Analysis**
 - ***FlightlineOverlap***: Reads a LiDAR (LAS) point file and outputs a raster containing the number of overlapping flight lines in each grid cell.